tumcms/MomenTUM/README.md

 * third-party: Some projects are not part of the Maven repository and are stored in the third-party project.
 Thus, you need to run Maven install on this project.

 * utility: The utility project provides a set of mathematical and general functionally that are used in the framework and the implemented models.
 For example, graph theory, lattice methods, and geometry methods.
-We use multiple third party libraries in the utility project.
+We use multiple libraries in the utility project.

 * data: The data project comprises agent and layout classes as well as the corresponding management and service classes.

 * model: The model projects holds all implemented models.
-Therefore, the project is quite large.
-You can all non-behavior and behavior models of the framework.
-For example, pedestrian generator models, graph models, output writers wayfinding models, walking models, etc.
+There are many different models for non-behavior and pedestrian behavior implemented.
+For example, pedestrian generator models, graph models, output writers, wayfinding models, walking models, etc.

 * simulator: The simulator projects is the starting point for conduction simulations.
 It handles the control of the simulation generically.